nk327/HindsightMobile/README.md

 1. `git clone --recursive git@github.com:cparish312/HindsightMobile.git`
 2. Open the Project in Android Studio
 3. Connect your Android Device
+4. You need to do a release build for the LLM to run quickly:
+   * Go View -> Tool Windows -> Build Variants and then click the drop down for release
-4. Run the application using `Run` > `Run 'app'` or the play button in Android Studio
+5. Run the application using `Run` > `Run 'app'` or the play button in Android Studio

 # Settings
 * `Chat`: go to chat